M-Hisham/Estimating-slicing-effect-on-spinal-MNs/README.md

 ## Platform:
 * Files are written in hoc & Python.
-* requires Python2 to run part of the code
+* Requires Python2.7
 * Run the simulations on the  [NEURON simulator](https://neuron.yale.edu/neuron/what_is_neuron) platform

 ## Requirments:
-1. Install the neuron simulator with Python 2
+1. [Install] the neuron simulator with Python 2 (https://www.neuron.yale.edu/neuron/static/py_doc/programming/python.html)
 2. Compile the mod files.

 ## Files description